CraftyCurtis05/water-quality-application/README.md

-# Water Quality Detection Application
+# Water Quality Application

-Welcome to the Water Quality Detection Application!
+Welcome to the Water Quality Application!
 This app allows users to check whether the water at a specific location is drinkable based on sensor data, utilizing a **Spring Boot** backend and **PostgreSQL** database for data management.

 ---